A Review of Online Diffusion Policy RL Algorithms for Scalable Robotic Control: Analysis

 First, we evaluate the versatility of each methodology across 12 diverse task categories.
 Fig.~\ref{fig:reward_curve} depicts the mean episodic reward curves throughout the training phase, while Tab.~\ref{tab:task_diversity} presents the corresponding final KPIs.
 These experimental results provide several key insights regarding the scalability and efficacy of online RL algorithms.

 In environments with extensive agent parallelization, proximity-based on-policy algorithms, specifically PPO and GenPO, demonstrate superior overall performance.
-While PPO serves as a robust and high-performance baseline, GenPO exhibits a higher performance ceiling, securing the top rank in 6 out of 12 tasks (compared to 5 for PPO).
-Although GenPO showed lower performance than PPO in specific tasks such as \textit{Humanoid}, \textit{Allegro Cube}, and \textit{G1 Rough}, it achieved significant performance gains---ranging from $1.51\times$ to $5.43\times$---in tasks like \textit{Franka Lift}, \textit{Anymal-D}, and \textit{Unitree Go2}.
+While PPO serves as a robust and high-performance baseline with a Mean Rank (\textbf{MR}) of 1.83, GenPO achieves the highest overall performance ceiling (\textbf{MR}=1.67), securing the top rank in 7 out of 12 tasks (compared to 4 for PPO).
+Although PPO shows slightly better results in specific tasks like \textit{Cartpole}, \textit{Humanoid}, and \textit{Cassie}, GenPO demonstrates superior scalability and robustness in more complex scenarios.
+Notably, GenPO achieves substantial performance gains in high-dimensional and challenging environments, particularly in complex humanoid locomotion tasks involving \textit{Unitree G1} and \textit{H1} robots on rough terrain.
 These results underscore the potential of on-policy DPRL to transcend the representational limitations of conventional Gaussian policies in complex robotic tasks.

 Conversely, off-policy algorithms generally exhibit slower convergence and suboptimal asymptotic performance compared to their on-policy counterparts.
 This performance gap is primarily attributed to the challenge of tracking rapidly shifting data distributions within replay buffers under high-throughput parallelization~\cite{genpo}.
 However, we observe a notable advantage of incorporating diffusion policies in complex locomotion tasks.
-Among the off-policy DPRL methods, DIPO achieved a mean rank (\textbf{MR}) of 3.58, significantly outperforming traditional off-policy algorithms such as DDPG (\textbf{MR}=6.58), TD3 (\textbf{MR}=5.50), and even SAC (\textbf{MR}=4.33), which is widely considered a strong classical baseline in off-policy RL.
-This performance gap demonstrates that integrating Diffusion models into the reinforcement learning framework yields substantial and meaningful performance gains.
-This suggests that the expressive power of Diffusion Models provides a more resilient policy representation for high-dimensional, complex robotic control.
+Among the off-policy DPRL methods, DIPO achieved a \textbf{MR} of 4.08, significantly outperforming traditional off-policy algorithms such as DDPG (\textbf{MR}=5.83), TD3 (\textbf{MR}=5.08), and SAC (\textbf{MR}=5.08), which is widely considered a strong classical baseline in off-policy RL.
+These results demonstrate that the robust expressive capacity of Diffusion Models can effectively address the limitations of conventional off-policy RL, offering a more resilient framework for complex control tasks.